compling-potsdam/sose20-mt/docs/index.md

 ### Module grade

-In order to obtain a grade for the module, the following aspectes are needed:
+In order to obtain a grade for the module, the following aspects are needed:

  - Pass the course
  - Project development & report (details in class)